California Dream Application

 Do You Meet the AB540 Criteria?

-- Attend high school in California for at least three full years.
+- Attended high school in California for at least three full years.
 The three years do not have to be consecutive.

-- Earn a high school diploma, General Educational Development (GED) certificate or pass the California High School Proficiency Exam (CHSPE).
+- Earned a high school diploma, General Educational Development (GED) certificate or passed the California High School Proficiency Exam (CHSPE).

-- Enroll or be accepted for enrollment in an eligible program as a regular student seeking a degree or certificate.
+- Enrolled or are accepted for enrollment in an eligible program as a regular student seeking a degree or certificate.

 Students have the option of submitting their application one of two ways: